Nati-Tsehaye/Wine-Quality-Prediction/README.md

 alcohol
 Target:
 quality (Integer ranging from 3 to 9)

-Steps
-Data Preprocessing:
+# Data Preprocessing:

 Removed irrelevant columns (Id).
 Checked for null values.
 Split the data into training and testing sets (80/20 split).
 Exploratory Data Analysis:

-Visualized the distribution of quality ratings.
+#Visualized the distribution of quality ratings.

 Created correlation heatmaps to understand feature relationships.
 Plotted joint grids for specific feature combinations like pH vs fixed acidity.
-Model Training:
+# Model Training:

 Used Random Forest Classifier with 100 estimators.
 Trained the model on the training data.